-KFC in three cities
+KFC in four cities

 1 Harbord Rd, Campbelltown NSW 2560, Australia